wendehals/bricks-cli/docs/commands.md

 	Global Flags:
   		-v, --verbose   verbose output

-	Use "bricks collection [command] --help" for more information about a command.
+	Use "bricks-cli collection [command] --help" for more information about a command.

-## bricks download Subcommands
+## bricks-cli download Subcommands

 	The download command groups all sub commands to download Rebrickable data for offline usage.

 	Usage:
-		bricks download [command]
+		bricks-cli download [command]

 	Available Commands:
 		images      Downloads part images